sevidmusic/Roady/README.md

 [https://github.com/sevidmusic/roady/releases/tag/v1.1.2](https://github.com/sevidmusic/roady/releases/tag/v1.1.2)

-Roady v2.0 is a complete re-write of Roady that will be influenced by roady's original design, but will not be compatible with previous versions of roady.
+Roady v2.0 is a complete re-write of Roady that will be influenced by Roady's original design, but will not be compatible with previous versions of roady.

 NOTE: At the moment I am using this file to plan the rest of